-Harvey Gulf is the first and only U.S. Vessel operator to own and operate offshore support vessels that operate exclusively on liquefied natural gas.
+Harvey Gulf is the first and only U.S. vessel operator to own and operate offshore support vessels that operate exclusively on LNG.

-In addition to being powered by cleaner burning natural gas, the vessels will achieve “ENVIRO+, Green Passport” Certification by the ABS.
+In addition to being powered by cleaner burning natural gas, the vessels will achieve ENVIRO+ Green Passport Certification by the ABS.
 The requirements for this certification include, among others, that the vessels be continuously manned with a certified Environmental Officer, be completely constructed with certified environmentally friendly materials, and have advanced alarms for fuel tanks and containment systems.
-Along with Harvey Gulf’s other vessels under construction, they will be the first OSV’s to achieve this certification, making them the most environmental friendly OSV’s in Gulf of Mexico.
+Along with Harvey Gulf’s other vessels under construction, they will be the first OSVs to achieve this certification, making them the most environmental friendly OSV’s in the Gulf of Mexico.

-In 2015, Harvey Gulf completed construction of the first LNG marine fueling facility in the North America, which is located at its dock facility in Port Fourchon, Louisiana.
-This technologically-advanced, environmentally-safe clean energy facility is a critical component to the growing LNG supply infrastructure, supporting key operations of the oil and gas industry’s offshore vessel fleet.
-Expanding on its commitment to safety and security of vessel operations and port facilities, Harvey Gulf actively enlisted the expertise of the United State Coast Guard participate at all levels of the development and construction of this facility.
+In 2015, Harvey Gulf completed construction of the first LNG marine fueling facility in the North Americas, which is located at its dock facility in Port Fourchon, Louisiana.
+This technologically advanced, environmentally safe clean energy facility is a critical component to the growing LNG supply infrastructure, supporting key operations of the oil and gas industry’s offshore vessel fleet.
+Expanding on its commitment to safety and security of vessel operations and port facilities, Harvey Gulf actively enlisted the expertise of the United States Coast Guard to participate at all levels of the development and construction of this facility.

-Harvey Gulf is focused to remain an industry leader in the nation’s growth towards LNG and cleaner burning fuels.
-The Company’s dual fuel LNG vessels exceed the highest emission standards in the industry today, and LNG fueling facility further solidifies Harvey’s commitment to develop and utilize the safest, most environmentally-friendly vessels and fuel technology available today.
+Harvey Gulf is focused on remaining an industry leader in the nation’s growth toward LNG and cleaner burning fuels.
+The Company’s dual fuel LNG vessels exceed the highest emission standards in the industry today, and our LNG fueling facility further solidifies Harvey’s commitment to develop and use the safest, most environmentally friendly vessels and fuel technology available today.